owenmoogk-school/MTE325-labs/Lab Notes.md

 ## Lab 5: Completing ADC, starting Motor Control

-We completed the ADC charactarization, and completed the demo.
-Now we will impelement motors.
+We completed the ADC characterization, and completed the demo.
+Now we will implement motors.
 This worked fairly well, and we were able to get the motors moving at adequate speeds, and were able to control them well.

-### ADC Charactarization
+### ADC characterization

-The ADC was charactarized by reading the values that were put into it with a multimeter, and then reading the digital output from the ADC.
+The ADC was characterized by reading the values that were put into it with a multimeter, and then reading the digital output from the ADC.
 Comparing these two, it was found that the ADC was extremely linear and gave accurate readings, which can be seen from the INL and DLE errors calculated:

 ![](assets/20250326_135751_image.png)

 ![](assets/20250326_135811_image.png)

-### Potentiometer Charactarization
+### Potentiometer characterization

-The potententiometer was charactactarized in a similar fashion, reading the input angles and the resistance measured.
+The potentiometer was characterized in a similar fashion, reading the input angles and the resistance measured.
 However, there may be some small error in the measurement of the potentiometer angle, due to a lack of proper measuring equipment.
 We made this measurement by aligning a protractor to the potentiometer, and then using a screwdriver mounted to a jack-knife to point to the approximate angle.
-We acknoledge that this is not an ideal or accurate testing setup, however approximate results were all that were needed.
+We acknowledge that this is not an ideal or accurate testing setup, however approximate results were all that were needed.
 The following results were obtained:

 ![](assets/20250326_135850_image.png)

 ![](assets/20250326_135907_image.png)

-### Motor Charactarization
+### Motor characterization

-The motors were controlled using a velocity based control.
-This was decided so that the position of the potentiometer corresponded to a velocity instead of a position.
-This was decided because we didn't want there to be a situation where the position requested was invalid (if the pot was set all the way to one side, requesting a position that wasn't within the bounds of the machine).
+The motors were controlled using velocity control, where the potentiometer position mapped to a velocity rather than a fixed position.
+This approach was chosen to avoid scenarios where the requested position might be outside the machine's physical limits... such as when the potentiometer is turned fully to one side.

-However, this came with a catch.
-We only updated the motor speeds when the potentiometer position changes, so that the interupts could change the motor speed without being immediately overwritten by the user control.
-Additionally, we added a "zero" buffer zone in the middle of the potentiometer control, so that the machine would be completely stopped if the control was within a window.
-This makes it easy for the user to stop the machine, and prevents a situation in which the user thinks the machine is stopped and it is actually moving at an incredibly slow speed, which could have safety implications.
+However, this introduced a trade-off.
+We only updated the motor speed when the potentiometer position changed, allowing interrupts to adjust motor speed without being immediately overridden by user input.
+We also added a "zero" buffer zone in the center of the potentiometer range, ensuring the machine comes to a full stop when the control is near the middle.
+This makes it easier for users to stop the machine intentionally and avoids situations where the machine might appear stopped but is actually moving very slowly, which could pose a safety risk.

-This was done through a few conditional statements, as shwon below:
+This was done through a few conditional statements, as shown below:

 ```
 if (abs(adc_value - operating_adc_value) > MOTOR_CHANGE_THRESHOLD)